dfsp-spirit/fsbrain/README.md

 Want to see brains spin?
 [Check this out.](./web/fsbrain_movies.md) (WARNING: loads 8 MB webpage with animated gif).

+### Live visualization on the web

+You can also use fsbrain in a shiny app, see the [demo code here](./web/shiny_demo/) and a live demo here on posit cloud: [fsbrain in shiny app](https://connect.posit.cloud/timschaefer/content/019f40eb-f687-4aaa-6413-4f7b18f1b292).

 ### Volume visualization

 Volume visualization is not the main goal of fsbrain, but standard lightbox views and simple 3D views are supported.
 Have a look at the vignettes or the documentation for the `volvis.lb` function.
 You can find some [example output here](./web/fsbrain_volume.md).